pclubiitk/pclub-website/_posts/2025-07-29-graphics-roadmap.md

 The essential resource here is the book [Real-Time Rendering](http://www.realtimerendering.com/).
 This book is less of a step-by-step tutorial and more of a "second reading".
 Once you've learned a concept from another resource, you can read this book to see how it can be implemented, optimized, and pushed to its limits for performance.
-It covers of state-of-the-art methods and the clever hacks used to make things run fast.
+It covers state-of-the-art methods and the clever hacks used to make things run fast.
 As you may have noticed, graphics books repeat the same basics endlessly; get used to it.
 This book is where you go for the material that comes after the basics.
 Alternatively, the book can also be used as a replacement for HDMD.